-- Ask for written instructions and outlines whenever possible.
-Keep these written materials in front of you and follow along when listening to spoken instruction. - Read about upcoming topics for class discussion before the class.
-Reading ahead of time makes listening easier because you have some understanding of the topic. - Take notes and re-read them soon after class.
-You can often write them on the handouts provided by the teacher.

-- Read important points and your own writing aloud to yourself.
-This helps combine visual information with auditory information. - For videos, turn on closed captioning or try to find transcripts of the audio.
+Ask for written instructions and outlines whenever possible.
+Keep these written materials in front of you and follow along when listening to spoken instruction.
+Read about upcoming topics for class discussion before the class.
+Reading ahead of time makes listening easier because you have some understanding of the topic.
+Take notes and re-read them soon after class.
+You can often write them on the handouts provided by the teacher. orking on Assignments or Independent Tasks Read important points and your own writing aloud to yourself.
+This helps combine visual information with auditory information.
+For videos, turn on closed captioning or try to find transcripts of the audio. eparing for Tests or Presentations ш nave someone else quiz you on test or presentation i topics and answer the ques stions verbally.

-Use memory devices such as rhymes or repeating things aloud to yourself.
+Use memory devices such as rhymes or repeating things aloud to 0 yourself.

-Write out cue cards or speaking notes, even when you will not use them.
-Writing the words combines visual and tactile information with the auditory information.

-Have someone else quiz you on test or presentation topics and answer the questions verbally.
+- Write out cue cards or speaking notes, even when you will not use them.
+Writing the words combines visual and tactile information with the auditory information. - Have compone also quiz you an test or presentation topics and answer the questions workally